openmoh/openmohaa/docs/markdown/04-coding/02-scripting/01-script-events.md

 Parameters:
 - local.text: The raw text message the client sent to the server
 - local.is_team: `1` if it's a team message. `0` otherwise (everyone)

+The script can optionally return the following value:
+- `0`: the message won't be sent.
+- Any string value: the message won't be sent and a reply will be sent to the player.